 Reviews of books are a critical component of the literary realm.
 They help readers make knowledgeable selections regarding what to read next, and they also offer vital feedback to writers on their writing.

 Penning a book review can be an enjoyable and satisfying endeavour, but it can also be intimidating for those who are unfamiliar with the procedure.
-In this piece, we will furnish some valuable pointers on how to write a book review.
+So in this guide, we’ll break down the process of writing reviews of books to help you get started.

 First, let’s take a look at a definition.